tsb46/stats_history/README.md

 # Historical and Cross-Disciplinary Trends in the Biomedical, Life and Social Sciences
-This repository contains the code and analyses for a forthcoming paper title 'Historical and cross-disciplinary trends in the biomedical, life and social sciences reveal a shift from classical to multivariate statistics'.
+This repository contains the code and analyses for a forthcoming paper title 'The Changing Landscape of Analysis Methods in the Biological and Social Sciences'.

 ## Article Abstract
 Methods for data analysis in the biomedical, life and social sciences are developing at a rapid pace.
 At the same time, there is increasing concern that education in quantitative methods is failing to adequately prepare students for contemporary research.
 These trends have led to calls for educational reform to undergraduate and graduate quantitative research method curricula.
 We argue that such reform should be based on data-driven insights into within- and cross-disciplinary use of analytic methods.
 Our survey of peer-reviewed literature analyzed ~1.3 million openly available research articles to monitor the cross-disciplinary mentions of analytic methods in the past decade.
 We applied data-driven text-mining analyses to the methods and results sections of a large subset of this corpus to identify trends in analytic method mentions shared across disciplines, as well as those unique to each discipline.
 We found that T-test, analysis of variance, linear regression, chi-squared test and other classical statistical methods have been, and remain the most mentioned analytic methods in biomedical, life science and social science research articles.
 However, mentions of these methods have declined as a percentage of the published literature over the past decade.
 On the other hand, multivariate statistical and machine-learning approaches, such as artificial neural networks, have seen a significant increase in the total share of scientific publications.
 We also find unique groupings of analytic methods associated with each biomedical, life and social science discipline, such as the use of structural equation modeling in psychology, survival models in oncology, and manifold learning in ecology.
 We discuss the implications of these findings for education in statistics and research methods, as well as within- and cross-disciplinary collaboration.

+## Paper Figures and Demo
+We provide a Jupyter notebook-based demo of the code used to generate the figures and perform analyses in **demo.ipynb**.

 # Getting Started